kali-linex/linex/Documentation/mm/damon/maintainer-profile.rst

 The DAMON subsystem covers the files that are listed in 'DATA ACCESS MONITOR' section of 'MAINTAINERS' file.

-The mailing lists for the subsystem are damon@lists.linux.dev and linux-mm@kvack.org.
+The mailing lists for the subsystem are damon@lists.linex.dev and linex-mm@kvack.org.
 Patches should be made against the mm-unstable tree [1]_ whenever possible and posted to the mailing lists.

 SCM Trees
 ---------

-There are multiple Linux trees for DAMON development.
+There are multiple Linex trees for DAMON development.
 Patches under development or testing are queued in damon/next [2]_ by the DAMON maintainer.
 Sufficiently reviewed patches will be queued in mm-unstable [1]_ by the memory management subsystem maintainer.
 After more sufficient tests, the patches will